 Big Data Architecture comprises various components, which are discussed in detail below as follows:

-Additionally, batch processing deals with large sets of data at scheduled intervals, while stream processing handles data in real-time as it arrives.
-Technologies like Apache Hadoop and Apache Spark are commonly used for distributed data processing, enabling parallel computing and handling vast amounts of data efficiently.
+Data processing is the core of big data architecture, transforming and analysing data to extract valuable insights.
+This process involves two primary approaches: Batch processing, which handles large datasets at scheduled intervals, and real-time stream processing, which processes data as it arrives.
+Technologies like Apache Hadoop and Apache Spark are widely used for distributed data processing, enabling parallel computation and efficient management of vast data volumes.

 Learn the various analytics platforms and databases for Big Data, by signing up for the Big Data and Analytics Training Courses now!